Ubuntufanboy/auto-video-maker/README.md

 # auto-video-maker
-This take audio from a video off of youtube and use an image to make a video that can upload to youtube
+This app takes audio from a video off of youtube and uses an image to make a video that can upload to youtube

 # HOW TO INSTALL